karnotxyz/units_engine/docs/event_acls.md

+# ⚠️ DEPRECATED - Please refer to [getting_started.md](./getting_started.md)

+> **Note**: This document is deprecated and will be removed in a future release.
+Please refer to [getting_started.md](./getting_started.md) for the most up-to-date and comprehensive documentation on UNITS privacy features.

+---

 # Event Read ACLs for UNITs on Starknet

 By default, events emitted by Starknet contracts are public and readable by any user.